See below for answers to a number of frequently asked questions about the Beaver Valley Climbing Festival:

 What’s included in the cost of a camping ticket?

-- Two nights of camping, just five minutes drive from Metcalfe
+- Two nights of camping

-- Taco dinner on Saturday
+- Dinner on Saturday

 - Access to gear demos, friendly competitions, and local vendors